ximenafernandez/ximenafernandez.github.io/_pages/about.md

 ## News

-* I will be an Invited Profesor at the <a href="https://web.dm.uba.ar/">Math Department of the University of Buenos Aires</a>, Argentina,  teaching an intensive  course on <b>Persistent Homology and Applications</b> in September 2025.
+* I will be an Invited Professor at the <a href="https://web.dm.uba.ar/">Math Department of the University of Buenos Aires</a>, Argentina,  teaching an intensive  course on <a href="https://sites.google.com/view/homologiapersistente">Persistent Homology and Applications</a> in September 2025.

 * I am teaching a short course on <b>Persistent Homology and Applications</b> at <a href="https://elenax.dm.uba.ar">elENA X Encuentro Nacional de Álgebra</a>  in Cordoba, Argentina, from 11 to 15 August 2025.